 vector_out <= salida;

-For the test a 8 bit counter signal is given to the block under test.
+The Verilog block was simulated in Cadence.
+For the test bench, an 8-bit counter signal is given as an input vector to the block under test.